Are Unum Disability Complaints Grounds for Legal Action?

 It’s a fact that having an experienced disability claim denial attorney on your side vastly improves your chances of getting your benefits on appeal.
 We’ve dedicated our practice to holding the disability insurance providers who deny rightful claims for benefits responsible for their actions.
 The odds might seem overwhelming, but always keep in mind that Marc Whitehead & Associates are here to protect your rights and fight for the benefits you need and deserve — even if it means filing a lawsuit in state or federal court.
 The insurance companies’ delay and diversion tactics don’t deter us — we know how to play the game to win.

-Professional legal help is just a phone call or email away — contact the law offices of Marc Whitehead & Associates to discuss your disability claim.
+Professional legal help is just a phone call away, 800-562-9830 — contact the law offices of Marc Whitehead & Associates to discuss your disability claim.
 In most cases, we work on a contingency basis, meaning there are no upfront costs should we decide to represent you — our fees come from the settlement we are able to recover for your Unum disability claim.